Giorgi/DuckDB.NET/README.md

 [List](https://duckdb.org/docs/sql/data_types/list), [Array](https://duckdb.org/docs/sql/data_types/array) and [Map](https://duckdb.org/docs/sql/data_types/map) types
 as well as any combination of nested types.

-To read an Enum, Struct or List or nested List use `DuckDBDataReader.GetFieldValue<T>`.
+To read an Enum, Struct, or List or nested List use `DuckDBDataReader.GetFieldValue<T>`.
 For example, to read a list of doubles: `DuckDBDataReader.GetFieldValue<List<double>>` If the list contains null, use `DuckDBDataReader.GetFieldValue<List<double?>>`, otherwise an exception will be thrown when null is encountered.
 If you don't know whether the list contains null or not but want to skip all null values, you can use `select [x for x in mylist if x IS NOT NULL] as filtered;` to remove null values from the list.

-Nested List can be read in a similar way: `reader.GetFieldValue<List<List<int>>>`
+Nested List can be read similarly: `reader.GetFieldValue<List<List<int>>>`

 Check [Tests](https://github.com/Giorgi/DuckDB.NET/tree/develop/DuckDB.NET.Test) for more examples.